rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/certificate-rotation/_index.md

 ### Certificate rotation for all components

-To rotate certificates for all kubernetes components including:
+Certificates can be rotated for the following kubernetes cluster components:

 - Kube-apiserver
 - Kube-scheduler